 Teams should be able to show, on demand:

-- Build: which checks ran, which failed, and which artifacts were created
+- Build: checks and artifacts

 If evidence cannot be reconstructed without manual work, the lifecycle is fragile